kaazing/javascript.client/gateway/README.md

 # About This Project

-The javascript.client project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in JavaScript.
+The gateway (WebSocket) project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in JavaScript.
 It provides a WebSocket client API that enables developers to build JavaScript applications that communicate over WebSocket with an RFC-6455 endpoint, such as KAAZING Gateway.

 # Building This Project

 ## Minimum Requirements for Building the Projects in This Repo

-Before building kaazing-client-javascript, please install and configure the following dependencies:
+Before building this project, please install and configure the following dependencies:

 * [Git](http://git-scm.com/): The [Github Guide to Installing Git](https://help.github.com/articles/set-up-git) is a good source of information.
 * [Node.js](http://nodejs.org/): Node is used to install necessary dependancies.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.